kragen/knuth-interview-2006/README.md

 just that we had set ourselves up that way, to do it.

 My thesis, I was
-working with Marshall Hall, who I hadn’t met before coming to Caltech, but I got to enjoy. **His lectures were very disorganized, but he really knew the subject**, so he would be teaching us about permutations, what actually I found was that I would take notes of what he said during
+working with **Marshall Hall**, who I hadn’t met before coming to Caltech, but I got to enjoy. **His lectures were very disorganized, but he really knew the subject**, so he would be teaching us about permutations, what actually I found was that I would take notes of what he said during